ConduitNetwork/docs/administration/integrations/servicenow.rst

 #.
 Add the following:

    NAME
-    Name of the Integration in Morpheus.
+    Name of the Integration in Conduit.
    ENABLED
     Leave checked to enable the Integration.
    HOST